 @annarao - Sounds like you haven't related the document library properly to your database entity.
 The document library cannot be a top level parent (or unrelated) in this release.
 It must be related to an entity from your database and be the child part of the relation. (i.e. One Customer has many Documents)

 Beth Massi is a Senior Program Manager on the Visual Studio team at Microsoft.
-Beth is a community champion for business application developers and has over 15 years of industry experience building business apps.
+Beth is a community champion for business application developers and has many years of industry experience building business apps.
 She is a frequent speaker at various software development events and you can find her on a variety of developer sites including MSDN Developer Centers, Channel 9, and her blog http://www.bethmassi.com/.
 Follow her on twitter @BethMassi

 |Coffeehouse||LightSwitch||19||Mar 02, 2011 at 12:17 PM|